 Members, potential members, or their authorized representative should apply for new service, line extensions, and service improvements as far in advance as possible to avoid delays.
-Membership applications can be found at www.peoplesenergy.coop.

-New service, line extensions, or service improvements requests should be made by calling 800-214-2694.
+New service, line extensions, or service improvements requests should be made by completing the appropriate online application on PEC's website at www.peoplesenergy.coop/electric-service or by calling 800-214-2694 if you are unable to access the application.
 A Field/Staking Engineer will contact you normally within one business day, but not more than three business days to discuss your request.